Floquet-heating-induced Bose condensation in a scar-like mode of an open driven optical-lattice system

-In this paper, we show that Floquet heating cannot only be suppressed by the coupling to a bath, but actually be exploited for robust state preparation.
-Namely, we consider a Bose gas in contact with a thermal bath, whose temperature lies well above the system's critical temperature and show that the heating induced by strong resonant driving can make the system Bose condense into an excited state.
-In the following, we discuss this intriguing effect using a realistic microscopic model describing a two-species mixture of ultracold atoms \cite{SpethmannEtAl12, HohmannEtAl17, SchmidtEtAl19PSS, BoutonEtAl20,SchmidtEtAl18, SchmidtEtAl19,MilEtAl20, ZhuEtAl19,LauschEtAl18, LenaDaley2019, KleinEtAl07, ostmann2017cooling, LauschEtAl18, LauschEtAl18_2, RammohanEtAl21}.
-We solve this model numerically using kinetic equations \cite{VorbergEtAl13, VorbergEtAl15} based on Floquet-Born-Markov theory \cite{BluemelEtAl91, KohlerEtAl97} and provide an intuitive explanation of the effect.
+Previous work addressed the preparation of equilibrium-like states in open Floquet systems \cite{ShiraiEtAl14,DehghaniEtAl15, SeetharamEtAl15, IadecolaEtAl15, QinEtAl18}.
+Here, we show that Floquet heating can be exploited for robust preparation of interesting non-equilbrium states.
+Namely, we consider a Bose gas in contact with a thermal bath of temperature well above the critical temperature and find that the heating induced by strong resonant driving can make the system Bose condense into an excited state, which is decoupled from the drive.
+In the following, we discuss this intriguing effect using a realistic microscopic model describing a two-species mixture of ultracold atoms \cite{SpethmannEtAl12, HohmannEtAl17, SchmidtEtAl19PSS, BoutonEtAl20,SchmidtEtAl18, SchmidtEtAl19,Burchianti2020,MilEtAl20, ZhuEtAl19,LauschEtAl18, LenaDaley2019, KleinEtAl07, ostmann2017cooling, LauschEtAl18, LauschEtAl18_2, RammohanEtAl21}.
+We solve this model numerically using kinetic equations and stochastic equations \cite{VorbergEtAl13, VorbergEtAl15} based on Floquet-Born-Markov theory \cite{BluemelEtAl91, KohlerEtAl97, HoneEtAl09} and provide an intuitive explanation of the effect.

-\emph{The System.}--- We consider a system of $N$ noninteracting bosonic atoms in a species-selective one-dimensional optical lattice with strong transverse confinement.
-It is described by the tight-binding Hamiltonian
+\emph{The System.}--- We consider $N$ noninteracting bosonic atoms in a 1D optical lattice with strong transverse confinement, described by the tight-binding Hamiltonian